redox-os/book/src/graphics-windowing.md

 - SDL2
 - Mesa3D's OSMesa

+### Security

+In Orbital a GUI program cannot read input events or the content (framebuffer) from windows of other GUI programs, like Wayland.

 ### Clients

 Apps (or 'clients') create a window and draw to it by using the [orbclient](https://gitlab.redox-os.org/redox-os/orbclient)